RecipesLearn

-An issue I have with a number of other resources is they will seemingly recommend inferior products with the sole intention to monetize your visit to their website.
+An issue I have with a number of other Websites is they will seemingly recommend inferior products with the sole intention to monetize your visit to their website.

 Unlike other websites, I actually own a number of these smokers including all other equipment I review.

-In my opinion, the Weber Kettle is the first Grill/Smoker that every person who is remotely interested in Barbecue should purchase.
+In my opinion, the Weber Kettle is the first Grill/Smoker that every person who is remotely interested in BBQ should purchase.

 The first model I used was so old that it didn’t have what I’d deem “newer” features like the heat deflector on the handle, the thermometer on the lid, or the tuck-away lid holder.